karrot-dev/karrot-blog/_posts/2018-01-31-rgsoc-questions-answers.md

 <!--more-->

+> How do I get in contact with you?

+Please create an account in the [yunity Slack](https://slackin.yunity.org) and join the `#karrot-dev` channel.

 > What do the users do at the pickup station?

 Before pick-ups are entered into karrot, someone in the foodsaving group has to make a cooperation with the store (or supermarket).
 We provide guidelines for this [in our wiki](https://yunity.atlassian.net/wiki/spaces/FSINT/pages/46203075/How+to+build+and+maintain+cooperations+with+stores).
 Usually the agreement is that pick-ups happen regularly.